MicrosoftDocs/powerbi-docs/powerbi-docs/service-create-distribute-apps.md

      ![App content](media/service-create-distribute-apps/power-bi-apps-content.png)

-5. On **Access**, decide who has access to the app: either everyone in your organization, specific people,  Active Directory security groups.
-If you have permissions, you can decide to install the app automatically for the recipients.
+5. On **Access**, decide who has access to the app: either your entire organization, or individuals, Office 365 groups, distribution lists, and Active Directory security groups, whether email-enabled or not.

+6. If you have permissions, you can also decide to install the app automatically for the recipients.
 A Power BI admin can enable this setting in the Power BI Admin Portal.
 Read more [automatically installing an app](#how-to-install-an-app-automatically-for-end-users).

     ![App access](media/service-create-distribute-apps/power-bi-apps-access.png)